 Academic Credit for Honors Work

 Honors work per se carries no academic credit.
-Ordinarily, the candidate signs up for four credit hours of independent research in the department in which the student’s supervising faculty member resides.
-A student who drops out of the honors program, or who fails to meet the thesis deadlines, still receives a grade for his or her research activities.
+Students doing honors thesis work should register for four credits of PSYC 499, either as two credits each semester or four credits in the semester the degree award is expected.
+A student who drops out of the honors program, or who fails to meet the thesis deadlines, still receives a grade for his or her research activities, but would receive a Pass/Fail grade for PSYC 397 rather than a letter grade for PSYC 499.

 A well-edited draft of the honors thesis must be given to the members of the honors committee at least two weeks before the defense, which must take place before the examination period of the semester in which the student wishes to receive honors.
 An honors thesis should follow the format of a scientific paper.
 The thesis should include background information and the rationale for the proposed work, a detailed description of the methods and results, and a discussion of the results in the context of the relevant scientific literature.